danny-molnar/mockgen/README.md

-# Mock Data Generator and Processor
+# Mock Data Generator and Validator

-This repository contains Python scripts for generating, processing, and downsizing large datasets for mock data generation and analysis.
-Each script serves a specific purpose, enabling efficient handling of large CSV files.
+This repository contains Python scripts for generating realistic mock billing and usage data and validating the generated datasets.
+These scripts are designed for efficient handling of large datasets, with options for custom date ranges and provider balance.

 ## File Overview